dxjones/MeasureFlipInterval/README.md

 This program reliably measures two things:

 1. The "Flip Interval", which is the time between vertical blanking events in the video refresh cycle.
+It does this by calling the Screen('Flip',...) command 500 times, and then calculating summary statistics.

-2. The delay between the moment the vertical blanking begins (VBL_timestamp) and the moment the Screen('Flip',...) command returns control to the main program and executes the GetSecs command.
+2. This program also measures the extra delay between the moment the vertical blanking begins (VBL_timestamp) and the moment the Screen('Flip',...) command returns control to the main program and executes the GetSecs command.
+This delay seems to occur during the execution of the Screen('Flip',...) command, before the beam position query.
-On some computers, this delay is very brief; on others it is often close to 3 msec, which is very long.
+On some computers, this delay is very brief; on others it is often close to 3 msec, which is a very long delay.

 This program has been tested using: